 Bethesda, MD, Bed Bug Lawyer for Apartment and Hotel Claims

 You should not have to deal with the costly effects of a landlord’s or hotel owner’s disregard for the health and safety of tenants and guests.
 If you experienced bed bug injuries at a hotel or apartment in Bethesda, MD, contact the bed bug attorneys at Whitney, LLP.
 They can help determine who is responsible for your damages and fight hard for compensation, and there won’t be any out-of-pocket costs or expenses.
-Contact us online or call Whitney, LLP at (410) 583-8000 to set up your free consultation today.
+Contact us online or call Whitney, LLP at (410) 583-8000 to set up your legal consultation today.